gvwilson/thirdbit/_posts/2015/2015-11-15-coursesource-another-new-hope.md

 <p>
   We're planning to publish
   updates to our lessons some time in 2016.
-  I don't think <a href="http://coursesource.org">CourseSource</a> will be the right venue&mdash;we're not specific to biology, and not aimed at undergraduates&mdash;but it would be great to get them up to their standards.
+  I don't think <a href="http://coursesource.org">CourseSource</a> will be the right venue–we're not specific to biology, and not aimed at undergraduates–but it would be great to get them up to their standards.
 </p>